It’s SUMMER FUN Out Here!

 Listen to the rhythm of nature creaking in an old tree’s branches, in water flowing over a rock or emerging from the throat of a bullfrog.
 From sounds, to movement, and cycles; everything has a meaning, cause or purpose.
 Through observation, experimentation, art and music, campers will learn and experience different rhythms unique to nature.

 Outdoor Skills Camp!
-Hone your survival skills while developing a strong connection to nature.
+Hone your survival skills while developing a strong connection to nature altogether.
 Campers will acquire the techniques needed to survive being lost in the wilderness.
-Throughout the week, learn to track wildlife, how to use trail markers, administer first aid, and make fire.
+During the week, learn to track wildlife, use trail markers, administer first aid, and also make fire.
 Our trained educators will introduce these and other basic wilderness skills using fun, hands-on activities.

-Special Guest: Joshua Tree arborists join our 3-5th Grade campers for an exciting morning of tree climbing.
+Special Guest: Joshua Tree arborists join our 3-5th and 6+ campers for an exciting morning of tree climbing.

 Dive into the wild world of wildlife!
-Up-close experiences with our animal ambassadors lead to discovery and exploration.
-Learn about wildlife native to the Lehigh River Watershed, their ecosystem, and how we can make a positive impact on their habitat.
+Up-close experiences with our rather wild animal ambassadors lead to discovery and exploration.
+Learn about wildlife native to the Lehigh River Watershed and their ecosystem, as well as how we can make a positive impact on their habitat.

-Curiosity, experimentation, and discovery- let your questions guide you during this week of STEAM Camp.
+Curiosity, experimentation, and discovery- let your questions surely guide you during this week of STEAM Camp.
 Topics ranging from Biology and Ecology to simple Chemistry and Art are used to explore the preserve in a new way.
-Campers will be challenged to ask questions, collect data, and draw their own conclusions.
-End the week with a notebook full of knowledge and a greater appreciation for the world around you.
+Altogether, campers will be challenged to ask questions, collect data, and draw their own conclusions.
+End the week with a notebook full of knowledge as well as a greater appreciation for the world around you.

 Special Guest: The Pennsylvania Fish and Boat Commission will join our 6th grade plus campers.

-This week: Focus on how humans affect our waterways and things we can do to protect our Lehigh River Watershed.
+This week: Focus on human impact and things we can do all in all to protect our Lehigh River Watershed.

 Water Camp!
 The tubes are inflated, ponds are alive with movement, and everything in and around the stream is waiting to be discovered.
 Join in a week of fun and educational games, experiments, and discovery.